10 CBD myths, debunked

 The cultivation of cannabis and manufacturing and selling of cannabis products is federally legal in Canada under the Cannabis Act (Bill C45).
 However, the Act only broadly defines the term “cannabis” and “cannabis plant” as a plant belonging to the genus Cannabis.
 This leaves for a muddled, “grey area” when it comes to specific regulations around hemp-derived CBD products, because the Cannabis genus contains, at a high level, at least 3 species: Cannabis Sativa, Cannabis Indica, and Cannabis Ruderalis.
 Of these 3 species, industrial hemp falls under the Cannabis Sativa species.
 “Industrial hemp” is defined as Cannabis Sativa specifically cultivated for non-drug use—i.e. containing less than 0.3% THC (as all resolveCBD products do).

-The Act does not specifically delineate between regulations for industrial hemp based products such as resolveCBD products, and marijuana based products.
+The Act does not specifically delineate between regulations for some industrial hemp based products such as resolveCBD products, and marijuana based products.
 This is a significant point of ambiguity in the Act given the non-drug characteristic of industrial hemp (as it is non-psychoactive), whereas marijuana is psychoactive since it contains high levels of THC.
-To make things even more confusing, there is the Industrial Hemp Regulations (IHR) which regulates the cultivation of industrial hemp, however there is no detail on hemp-based products containing isolated phytocannabinoids—this piece is covered in the Cannabis Act, but as we mentioned, without clear distinction between hemp and marijuana.

 Myth 8: CBD products are all the same